mo-sari/Django-Challenges/readme.md

 ### 17-Restrict rating creation to authenticated users.

 ### 18-Write a custom view to calculate and return the average rating for a specific restaurant.

+### 19-Build a view to calculate the total income for a restaurant over a date range.